me-cfs/me-cfs.github.io/news/index.md

 * [Trial By Error](https://virology.ws/david-tuller-posts/) a column by a journalist and public health expert (in ME/CFS/LC) David Tuller
 * [Whitney Dafoe's Blog](https://whitneydafoe.com/mecfs/) shares the experience of living when very severely affected
 * [The Canary](https://www.thecanary.co/topics/mecfs/) is technically a mainstream news source, but has excellent coverage on LC and ME
-* [Tom Kindlon's twitter account](https://x.com/tomkindlon?s=21) shares most of the recent research papers
+* [Tom Kindlon's Bluesky Account](https://bsky.app/profile/tomkindlon.bsky.social) (Also active on [Also Active on basically every other social media](https://me-pedia.org/wiki/Tom_Kindlon#Online_presence) shares most of the recent research papers.
 * [Twitter list](https://x.com/i/lists/1792252442643509657) of accounts sharing news (mostly major ME/LC organisations)
 * [The Science Bit](https://thesciencebit.net/category/me-cfs/) posts high quality content and commentary
   * Please note that it is sporadic and only posts once or twice a year